msalemor/mcp-vscode-tutorial/README.md

 # MCP Server - VSCode Tutorial

-A tutorial to build an MCP server and use vscode as an MCP client.
+A tutorial to build an MCP server and use Visual Studio Code as an MCP client.

 ## Overview

-Most MCP tutorials and demos are currently targeting the Claude Desktop application.
+As of 04/2025, most MCP tutorials and demos are currently targeting the Claude Desktop application.
 However, you can also perform development and testing if you have GitHub Copilot with Agent mode and use Visual Studio Code as an MCP client.

 MCP servers are being written in many languages.
-This demo implements a sample MCP server, from the mcp-go package samples, in Go becuse the build process generates a small executable that requires no additional parameters to run.
+This demo implements a sample MCP server, from the mcp-go package samples, in Go becuse the build process generates a high performant, low resource, and small executable that requires no additional parameters to run.
+MCP servers can be written in languages like Node, Python, and others.

+## What is an MCP Server

+An MCP (Model Context Protocol) server is a lightweight program designed to expose specific capabilities through the standardized Model Context Protocol.
+This protocol allows applications to provide context to large language models (LLMs) securely and efficiently.

+Think of MCP servers as bridges that connect LLMs to various data sources and tools, both local and remote.
+They enable LLMs to access and interact with files, databases, APIs, and other services in a controlled manner.
+This makes it easier to build complex workflows and integrate AI models with different systems.

 ## MCP Server code